What I’ve observed from effective leaders and tried to keep in mind as a CEO these past few years…

-At the time, I hired one programmer part-time to help me out at Know Your Company.
+At the time, I hired one programmer part-time to help me out at Know Your Team.
 And while he was just “one direct report,” it was imperative to me to be the best manager and leader to him, as possible.

 Here’s the first thing I noticed in this process: Being a manager feels different than being an employee.
 And, it feels very different than working by yourself.

 Your words carry more weight than before.
 Your actions are watched more closely.
 You aren’t accountable just for your own results, but also the results of others.
 How you handle tough decisions sets the tone for “This is How We Do Things.”